EU nations agree Brexit delay until Jan. 31 as PM Johnson seeks election

 With British politics still paralysed over carrying out Brexit 3-1/2 years after a 52%-48% referendum vote in favour of Leave, Johnson is demanding parliament approve an election on Dec.
 12 in return for more time to adopt his deal.

 But he needs the support of two-thirds of the 650 lawmakers for a new election.
-A House of Commons vote is due later on Monday.
+A House of Commons vote was due later on Monday.

 The EU, forged from the ruins of World War Two as a way to prevent another devastating conflict in Europe, is fatigued by Britain’s Brexit crisis but keen not to be held responsible for an economically tumultuous “no-deal” Brexit.